turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 ## Professional Development
 **PD expectations for repeating Mod 1:**
 Repeating the module is a great opportunity to solidify your technical AND professional development skills.
 As a repeater, you are not expected to re-do any of the async lessons or exit tickets.
 You ARE expected to attend all live (on zoom) PD lessons.
-Paige Hellman Millar is always available for support and coaching at the link in her Slack bio.
-You can reach out to her with any questions you have.
+Reach out to your instructors with questions.

 <!-- **Gear Up expectations for repeating mod 1:**
 You are expected to attend all Gear Up sessions, except for Week 1 which is optional for repeaters.    -->